ritzau/advent-of-code/src/aoc-cli/README.md

 - Go 1.21 or later
 - `.aoc-session` file with your Advent of Code session cookie
-- (Optional) Nix with flakes enabled for reproducible builds
+- Bazel 7.x or later for building solutions

 ## Solution Structure